mkurath/F5-Azure-Automation/docs/class2/module2/lab1.rst

 #.
 Let’s take a look at the Ansible Playbooks used to create the objects (Public IP in Azure and a VIP on the BIG_IP)

-   -Inspect the following files from the /home/ansible/azure-f5 directory.
+    - Inspect the following files from the /home/ansible/azure-f5 directory.
 The first 4 are used to create the Azure components and the last 3 are used to create the VIP on the BIG-IP

     - f5agility_add_ip.yml
     - group_vars/azure-f5.yml